ddella/Kubernetes-Cluster/202-Cilium/02-Test-Cilium.md

 nginx-svc   LoadBalancer   198.19.62.222   <pending>     80:30531/TCP   17s
 ```

 >You can only reach the `CLUSTER-IP` from a node within the cluster or you can use any other server but it needs to have a static IP address to reach that IP address.
-We'll see later how to enable BGP to advertise that IP to a `TOR` router.
+We'll see later how to enable BGP to advertise that IP to a `Top of Rack (tor)` router.

 You can check [this](08-BGP.md) tutorial on how to active BGP with Cilium.
 Leave everything you've done here running.